zarazaga/ImpatientGIS/Impatient_Ch3.md

 ![](SHOTS3/export.png)

-This new dataset will be placed INSIDE the globaldatabase (.gdb) .  *One can use the 'export features tool to export the whole dataset, into the gdb, or to export only certain elements of it, as here.*
+This new dataset will be placed INSIDE the globaldatabase (.gdb) which is connected to the Map. *One can use the 'export features tool to export the whole dataset, into the gdb, or to export only certain elements of it, as here.*
+[is this where I expalin that the data is not inside the map but connected to it?].
+This barrel of data is and ESRI format for collecting numerous different types of data together into one packet, and is really useful for working between Pro and online GIS.
+The advantage of having one's data in a geodatabase, apart from simplicity is a reduction in the personal level of organisation needed - the links betwen the data and the map are solid and one reduces the tendency to have a map with dreaded red questions marks.
+The disadvantage is that in order to be independently saved and shared, datasets have to be re-exported as shapefiles.

 ![](SHOTS3/feature2feature.png)